+Yes, there are so many amazing things to do.
 Disney Vacation Club Saratoga Springs Resort (SSR) is divided into several clusters of villas that contain their own amenities: the Grandstand, the Springs, the Carousel, the Paddock, and Congress Park.

 The main action occurs at the Carriage House.
 Fantastic restaurants, a general store, and the spa and High Rock Spring Pool are located in the Springs.
-There are four swimming pools total but each is a different experience.
+There are four swimming pools total, but each is a different experience.

 This resort features bus transportation to each of the other bus stops in the resort, Disney Springs, and all Walt Disney World theme parks.
 Beyond the bus stop, there is also a walking path and boat transportation to Disney Springs.

 If you plan to spend less time in the theme parks, access to pools and Disney Springs will be tremendously important.
 If you take some time off from the theme parks, this is your perfect resort.

 What about check-in?

 Check-in time is at 4 p.m.
 You check-in at the Carriage house, which contains the lobby and concierge at Saratoga Springs Resort (SSR).
 You will be dropped off directly at the Carriage House for those who are taking the Mears passenger bus.
 If you drive yourself, follow the signs.
 Once you arrive at the Carriage House, there are greeters by the door to direct you once you arrive.

 Are you curious about the Carriage House?
 I filmed the experience upon arrival.

 You can check-in online before setting foot on Walt Disney World Resort grounds.
 Online check-in lets you put in room requests, attach a credit card to the room, and even select when you arrive.